audhalbritter/Three-D/README.md

 In each 25 x 25 cm plot, the total percentage cover of each vascular plant species was estimated visually.
-At 4 points in the grid (orange subplots in @ref(fig:subplots)), average vegetation height and moss layer depth was measured using a ruler.
+At 4 points in the grid (orange subplots in Figure 3), average vegetation height and moss layer depth was measured using a ruler.
 For each turf, date, originSite, originBlockID, originPlotID, weather, scribe and recorder and remarks were noted down.
-Elevation, slope, exposure and soil depth (using metal pole at each corner) was recorded for each plot, including the plots at the low site.
-We took a picture from each plot.
+A picture was taken from each plot.

 For the Norwegian data, the nomenclature follows Lid & Lid(2010).
 Each species of vascular plant was classified by functional type (graminoid,